Resil B. Mojares

-Resil Buagas Mojares (born September 4, 1943) is a Filipino historian and critic of Philippine literature best known as for his books on Philippine history.
-He is acclaimed by various writers and critics as the Visayan Titan of Letters, due to his immense contribution to Visayan literature.
+Resil Buagas Mojares (September 4, 1943 – September 5, 2026) was a Filipino historian and critic of Philippine literature best known for his books on Philippine history.
+He was acclaimed by various writers and critics as the Visayan Titan of Letters, due to his immense contribution to Visayan literature.
 He was recognized in 2018 as a National Artist of the Philippines for Literature - a conferment which represents the Philippine state's highest recognition for artists.

 Early life and education

-Mojares was born to parents who were public school teachers on September 4, 1943, in Polanco, Zamboanga del Norte.
+Mojares was born to parents who were public school teachers on September 4, 1943, in the barrio of Polanco, Dipolog, Zamboanga province (now Polanco, Zamboanga del Norte).
+His mother hails from Ginatilan in Cebu.

-Mojares has a bachelor's degree in English, a master's degree in Literature and postgraduate studies all at the University of San Carlos, as well as a Ph.D. in Literature from the University of the Philippines Diliman.
+He had a bachelor's degree in English at the University of San Carlos (USC).
+He later obtained a master's degree in literature in 1969 and completed his graduate studies at thein anthropology in 1974, both in USC.
+He then earned his doctorate in literature from the University of the Philippines Diliman which he earned in 1979.

 Career

-He was one of the first Cebuanos to become a political prisoner during Martial Law, arrested on September 23, 1972, the day Marcos announced that he had placed the Philippines under Martial law.
+Mojares started his writing career back when he was a student.
+He made submission to the Philippine Free Press Annual Short Story Contest where he won prizes.